Generating artificial digital image correlation data using physics-guided adversarial networks: Introduction

-However, training deep neural networks typically requires large amounts of data, which are often not available in the scientific domain.
-For example, it is not possible to test an entire aircraft just to generate training data.
-Without sufficient data, deep learning models are often unreliable and poorly generalize to domains not covered by the training data.
+In the field of data-driven modeling, generative adversarial networks (GANs) have proven to be powerful data generators.
+GANs are a generative, unsupervised approach to machine learning based on deep neural networks trained using an adversarial process.
+Deep convolutional GANs (DC-GANs) produced state-of-the-art results in many generative and translative computer vision tasks such as image generation and style transfer \cite{Karras_2018_progressive, Karras_2020_CVPR, Gatys_NeuralStyleTransfer}.
+However, training GANs typically requires large amounts of data, which are often not available in the scientific domain.
+For example, it is not possible to mechanically test an entire aircraft to generate training data.
+But without sufficient data, deep learning models are often unreliable and poorly generalize to domains not covered by the training data.
 To overcome this problem, efforts have been made to integrate fundamental physical laws and domain knowledge into machine learning models. \textsc{Karpatne} et al. \cite{Karpatne17TGDS} describe theory-guided data science as an emerging paradigm aiming to use scientific knowledge to improve the effectiveness of data science models.
-They presented several approaches for integrating domain knowledge in data science. \textsc{Daw} et al. \cite{Daw17PGNN} proposed a physics-guided neural network (PGNN) by adding a physics-based term to the loss function of a neural network to encourage physically consistent results. \textsc{Karniadakis} et al.\cite{Karniadakis2021PINNs, Raissi2019PINNs} coined the term physics-informed neural networks (PINNs) - a deep learning framework which enables the combination of data-driven and mathematical models described by partial differential equations. \textsc{Yang} et al. \cite{Yang2019PIGGAN} combined this approach with GANs by adding a physics-based loss to the generator and, recently, \textsc{Daw} et al. \cite{Daw21PIDGAN} introduced a physics-informed discriminator GAN, which physically supervises the discriminator instead.
+They presented several approaches for integrating domain knowledge in data science. \textsc{Daw} et al. \cite{Daw17PGNN} proposed a physics-guided neural network (PGNN) by adding a physics-based term to the loss function of a neural network to encourage physically consistent results. \textsc{Karniadakis} et al. \cite{Karniadakis2021PINNs} coined the term physics-informed neural networks (PINNs) - a deep learning framework which enables the combination of data-driven and mathematical models described by partial differential equations. \textsc{Yang} et al. \cite{Yang2019PIGGAN} combined this approach with GANs by adding a physics-based loss to the generator and, recently, \textsc{Daw} et al. \cite{Daw21PIDGAN} introduced a physics-informed discriminator GAN, which physically supervises the discriminator instead.